finos/FDC3/docs/api/specs/browserResidentDesktopAgents.md

 :::note

-This document only covers the requirements for _implementors of Browser-Resident DAs_.
+This document covers the requirements for _implementors of Browser-Resident Desktop Agents_.
 The `getAgent()` function that applications use to gain access to an fdc3 interface is provided by the [`@finos/fdc3` NPM module](https://www.npmjs.com/package/@finos/fdc3).
 Many behavioral details of `getAgent()` are purposefully omitted from this document in order to reduce the required scope of understanding.
-Please refer to the [getAgent() specification in the FDC3 Web Connection Protocol](webConnectionProtocol.md) for information on how the client side operates.
+Please refer to the [getAgent() specification in the FDC3 Web Connection Protocol](webConnectionProtocol.md) for information on how the client side operates or [supported platforms](../supported-platforms) for details of how to access the Desktop Agent API in an application.

 :::

 :::tip

-When referencing "DA" in this document we will hereafter always mean a "Browser-Resident Desktop Agent" - code that runs in a browser page (iframe or window) and which conforms to this specification.
+When referencing "DA" in the subsequent sections of this document we will hereafter always mean a "Browser-Resident Desktop Agent" - code that runs in a browser page (iframe or window) and which conforms to this specification.

 :::

 ## Launching apps

-As a prerequisite for running FDC3 in the browser, a DA must first exist as running code in a browser window (See failover functions for an exception to this rule), although that code MAY also connect to or rely on remotely hosted services.
+As a prerequisite for launching an app via FDC3 in the browser, a DA must first exist as running code in a browser window (See failover functions for an exception to this rule), although that code MAY also connect to or rely on remotely hosted services.
 We will refer to this window as the "DA Window".

-As the DA typically acts as a launcher for applications, it will often be the case that the DA window is related to the application window(s) in that it may have create the application window with `window.open()` or by creating an iframe and loading the application URL into it.
+As the DA typically acts as a launcher for applications, it will often be the case that the DA window is related to the application window(s) in that it may have created the application window with `window.open()` or have created an iframe and loaded the application URL into it.
 Hence, the DA window may be referred to as a 'parent' (window or frame) of the application frame and the relationship may be used to implement communication between the frames.

 :::note